sxzrt/Semsim_v1/README.md

 # Privacy Assessment on Reconstructed Images: Are Existing Evaluation Metrics Faithful to Human Perception?

 This repository serves as a demonstration of the techniques outlined in the paper [Privacy Assessment on Reconstructed Images: Are Existing Evaluation Metrics Faithful to Human Perception?](https://arxiv.org/pdf/2309.13038.pdf).
-The full codebase will be made available by SonyAI, pending approval from their legal department.
+The full codebase will be made available by SonyAI, pending approval from the legal department.

 [**Project Page**](https://sites.google.com/view/semsim)